Mitsubishi Chemical Advanced Materials (MCAM) is a global manufacturer of high-performance thermoplastics.

 From a new website to a Sharepoint brand hub to a hero brand video, we created the core assets that brought the brand to life for internal and external audiences.

-Creating a new brand proposition that could successfully explain our materials expertise, technological know-how and commitment to sustainability was no mean feat.
-The Possibility Provider is a powerful brand campaign that works equally well for internal and external audiences.
+Creating a new brand proposition that successfully explains our materials expertise, technological know-how and commitment to sustainability was by no means an easy feat to accomplish.
+The Possibility Provider is a powerful brand promise that works equally well for internal and external audiences.

 We are the digital experience company for business brands.